gbdev/pandocs/content/Memory_Map.md

 # External Memory and Hardware

-The areas from 0000-7FFF and A000-BFFF address external hardware, i.e. the carridge, which is essentially an expansion board.
+The areas from 0000-7FFF and A000-BFFF address external hardware, i.e. the cartridge, which is essentially an expansion board.
 Typically this is a ROM and SRAM or, more often, a [Memory Bank Controller (MBC)](#memory-bank-controllers).
 The RAM area can be read from and written to normally; writes to the ROM area control the MBC.